AlanGacihi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 10 =
 Script 11 -
 Script 12 -
-Script 13 - Changes the group owner to school for the file hello. <br>
+Script 13 - Change the group owner to school for the file hello. <br>
+Script 14 - Create a directory called my_dir with permissions 751 in the working directory. <br>